xcode96/API-testing/README.md

     - Create and manage "Exam Folders" (top-level categories).
     - Add "Sub-Topics" (individual quizzes) within each folder.
     - Create, edit, and delete questions with ease.
-- **Centralized Question Export**: A single "Export All Questions" button generates a complete JSON backup of all your exam folders and questions.
+- **Publish to GitHub**: Securely configure your GitHub repository to publish a `data.json` file of your application's current state for backup and version control.

 ---